Best Period Exercise to do During Menstruation

 Best Exercises During Periods

+“Can we do walking during periods?”
+Well, the answer is Yes.
 Hormonal changes during menstruation can lead to a lack of motivation and energy, as well as personal symptoms like inflammation, due to decreased levels of estrogen and progesterone.
 It is important to opt for low-key activities during this time.
 Engaging in a light walk can boost mood and alleviate sensations of depression, anxiety, and nervousness.
 Taking a 30-minute walk can enhance energy levels and alleviate PMS symptoms, while also promoting healthier lung function during the later stages of the menstrual cycle.

 If you’re having difficulty maintaining your usual level of intensity, opt for simpler aerobic exercises such as using a treadmill.
 Continue other cardiovascular activities such as jogging, cycling, swimming, or similar activities.
 Aerobic exercises have numerous benefits for overall fitness, including weight loss, improved cardiovascular health, and strengthening of muscles.

+“Can we do stretching during periods?”
+The answer is again completely YES.
 In case you have no inclination towards exercise, performing basic stretches can also be beneficial.
 Even rolling around in bed and stretching your muscles can prove effective.
 It is important to ensure that you are breathing properly while doing so.

 In case you are unable to go out for a walk or to the gym, you can still engage in light weight lifting exercises at your home.
 These exercises may include power-based moves and light lifting, which will enhance your muscle flexibility and strength.

-The practice of yoga can aid in the relaxation of the body and alleviate the discomfort that comes with the menstrual cycle.
+Yoga during periods can aid in the relaxation of the body and alleviate the discomfort that comes with the menstrual cycle.
 By engaging in breathing exercises during the menstrual cycle, blood flow is improved and feelings of nausea can be reduced.
 Yoga has a calming effect on the nervous system, minimizing stress and tension and promoting an overall sense of well-being.

 Planks strengthen the back muscles and help ease the tension in the back during the periods.
 Along with easing period symptoms, it helps strengthen the hips, chest, butt, abs, and arm muscles.
 Plank provides equilibrium and balance to the back, front, and side muscles of the body.